ericazaja/Erica_Zaja_diss/README.md

 - I'm happy to answer any questions you might have about my work.

 ### Acknowledgements
 I thank the data providers, my supervisor Dr Isla Myers Smith, and Team Shrub members for their support.
-I also thank Anna Chirumbolo for the tutorial on writing your Dissertation in RMarkdown.